Classification of personality disorders: Cluster B

 Cluster B personality disorders are characterized by dramatic, impulsive, self-destructive, emotional behavior and sometimes incomprehensible interactions with others.

 Cluster C

 Cluster C personality disorders are characterised by a consistent pattern of anxious thinking or behavior.
+Earlier, this cluster has included passive–aggressive personality disorder in the DSM-III-R.

 Other personality disorders

 The DSM-5 chapter on personality disorders also contains three diagnoses for conditions not matching these ten disorders, which nevertheless exhibit characteristics of a personality disorder: